 WWE Divas Championship

 Brie Bella (w/Nikki Bella) vs. Kelly Kelly (C) (w/Eve Torres)

 Kelly immediately goes at Brie and then goes outside the ring to avoid retaliation.
 While out there she goes after both Bellas at the same time.
-When Nikki tries to get involved, Eve manages to distract her enough to run her off.
 Once both women make their way back into the ring, Kelly gets worked on by Brie.
 The ropes play a major role in wearing her down.
 Brie sinks in an armlock in the center of the ring.
 The champion begins to make a comeback, hitting Brie with everything.
 Both women attempt a backslide only for Kelly to get the better of it, but only for a two count.
 Kelly eventually hits a clutched Fame-asser for the three count win.

 Winner: Kelly Kelly

 The Big Show vs. Mark Henry

 The world’s strongest man against the world’s largest athlete was emphasized in the build-up for this match.
 The animosity between these two men escalated rather quickly.
 It went from being friends to a misunderstanding, to heated animosity.
 Early on in this match, the Big Show is all over Mark Henry but that changes.
 Henry works on Big Show’s knee, beating down on the former WWE champion.
 He continues to work on the knee, applying weight and leverage until a rope break ends it.